 - operating system's current user's locale

-Shortly, if there is a launching parameter that points to an an existing locale, the system uses this locale to display the client application's data.
-If there is no such a parameter or the parameter points to an unavailable locale, the system uses the infobase locale to display the client application's data provided that the Use regional settings of the current session option is disabled for the infobase locale.
-If the Use regional settings of the current session option is enabled for the infobase locale, the system uses operating system's current user's locale to display the client application's data.
+Shortly, if there is a launching parameter that points to an existing locale, the system uses this locale to display the client application's data.
+If there is no such a parameter or the parameter points to an unavailable locale, the system uses the Infobase locale to display the client application's data provided that the Use regional settings of the current session option is disabled for the Infobase locale.
+If the Use regional settings of the current session option is enabled for the Infobase locale, the system uses operating system's current user's locale to display the client application's data.

 In any case, by default the system applies operating system's current user's locale to the following functions:

 This means that if in your configuration you have, for instance, a call to the

 NumberInWords() function where no locale is specified directly, the system uses operating system's current user's locale in the call.